 I obtain new clients solely through marketing channels such as social media and organic Google search.

-The main form of marketing I do involves using the content I create as a photographer to promote my business on Instagram, Pinterest, review sites, wedding directories and most importantly through writing blog posts.
+The main form of marketing I do involves using the copyrighted material I create as a photographer to promote my business on Instagram, YouTube, Pinterest, review sites, wedding directories and most importantly through writing blog posts.

 Blog posts featuring real weddings help build my website’s domain authority and create invaluable opportunities for me to reach thousands of prospective clients through organic search on Google over the duration of my time in business.